Justintime50/os-scripting/README.md

 ## Usage

 ### Creating Scripts
-When creating a new script, make sure to save the file as a script file `.sh` and make the file executable with `sudo chmod 755 'filename'`.
+When creating a new script, make sure to save the file as a script file `.sh` or `.command` for double click execution and make the file executable with `sudo chmod 755 <filename>`.

 ### Running Scripts
+If a script ends in `.command` the file can simply be double clicked.

-To run a script, drag it into the terminal or navigate to the directory it's housed in and run `./script-name.sh` and hit enter.
+If a script ends in `.sh`, drag it into the terminal or navigate to the directory it's housed in and run `./script-name.sh` and hit enter.

 ## Gotchas